 Forestry, or Silviculture, contractors and their workers plant, prune and thin young trees to ensure the stand of trees is healthy and maximising growth.
 They may also spray for weeds, fertilise and measure trees to track growth and help the forest manager plan activities.
 Forestry workers will often be involved in fire fighting activities.

 A typical day

 Often a ten-hour working day; sometimes weekend work is required.
-There are a mix of jobs to do from preparing the ground, planting, pruning, measuring tree growth, selecting and cutting down trees through to using harvesting machinery, operating loaders, cutting and grading logs and maintaining equipment.
+There is a mix of jobs from preparing the ground for planting, planting seedlings, pruning trees, and selecting and cutting down unwanted trees.
+Some workers may be involved in measuring trees to track growth.

 Sound like you?